West Palm Beach, Florida: Newspapers

 The Palm Beach Post is owned by Virginia-based Gannett.
 Its name notwithstanding, the Post is based in West Palm Beach, not Palm Beach.
 The Post is the 57th highest daily circulation in the country, according to the 2007 BurrellesLuce survey, and is the city's sole daily newspaper.
 It serves Palm Beach County and the Treasure Coast, the area north of Palm Beach County that includes Martin and St. Lucie Counties.

 The Palm Beach Daily News, another publication owned by Gannett, serves the town of Palm Beach.
 It frequently covers issues and affairs of the Palm Beach city council.
 It also extends coverage to events taking place in West Palm Beach.

 South Florida Sun-Sentinel, is based in Fort Lauderdale and covers portions of Southern Palm Beach County.

 New Times Broward-Palm Beach is an alternative weekly publication serving West Palm Beach along with Fort Lauderdale.

 WPB Magazine is a quarterly publication serving West Palm Beach.

 Radio

 West Palm Beach is ranked as the 46th largest radio market in the country by Arbitron.

 Television

 West Palm Beach is ranked as the 38th largest television market in the country by Nielsen Media Research.
-The market is served by stations including WPTV-TV 5 (NBC), WHDT 9 (Independent), WPEC 12 (CBS), WBWP-LD 19 (Purple TV), WPBF 25 (ABC), WFLX 29 (FOX), WTVX 34 (CW), WXEL-TV 42 (PBS), WTCN-CD 43 (MNTV), WWHB-CD 48 (Roar), WFGC 61 (CTN), and WPXP-TV 67 (Ion).
+The market is served by stations including WPTV-TV 5 (NBC), WHDT 9 (Independent), WPEC 12 (CBS), WBWP-LD 19 (Purple TV), WPBF 25 (ABC), WFLX 29 (FOX), WTVX 34 (The CW), WXEL-TV 42 (PBS), WTCN-CD 43 (MyTV), WWHB-CD 48 (Roar), WFGC 61 (CTN), and WPXP-TV 67 (Ion).

 Miami television stations also serving the West Palm Beach area include WLTV 23 (Univision), WSCV 51.4 (Telemundo) and WAMI-DT 69 (UniMás).
 In addition to those, many Miami/Ft.
 Lauderdale market television stations are also available and viewed in West Palm Beach.